 Karamanlis, the namesake and first nephew of ND founder and three-time prime minister Constantine Karamanlis, spoke during a presentation of the book “Jawohl!: Oblivion and Servitude”, by author Giorgos Harvalias, which broaches what the latter cites as errors and oversights of European Union policies in critical sectors.

 In touching to the subject of the book, Karamanlis, who headed two successive ND governments between 2004 and 2009, specifically cited the issue of German war reparations demanded by Greece and private citizens in the country.
-He referred to “anchors and obsessions” weighing down German politics, which have “distanced European unification from the vision of its founders,” as he said.
+He referred to “impediments and obsessions” weighing down German politics, which have “distanced European unification from the vision of its founders,” as he said.
 Along these lines, he said bailout policies followed by the EU damaged Greece.

 Finally, Karamanlis said the “the problem of illegal immigration is also causing great shockwaves to the European edifice – a problem with a major impact on social cohesion, political stability and the very identity of Europe.”

-Speculation over president of the republic
+Speculation over next president of the republic

 In Samaras’ “To Vima” interview last weekend, the former PM said he considered Karamanlis as the best choice for president of the republic, which in Greece comprises a ceremonial head of state office that, however, in the past risked triggering a snap election when a majority of Parliament deputies didn’t materialize to elect a new president – as was the case for the snap January 2015 election.